stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 5.2: Use Unique Passwords (Option for finding of insufficient password length)
+## Safeguard 5.2: Use Unique Passwords (Option for finding of insufficient password length)

 **Dependencies:** None